eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 Within this project, we are delivering a toolbox consisting of various specifications and services.
 Each Member State can then select which services they wish to use.

-In addition to the wallet, we will also provide open source reference implementations for both the issuer and verifier.
+In addition to the wallet, we will also provide open source reference implementations for both the Attestation Provider and Relying Party.
 These components can be used to receive and process a Proof of Age attestation.

 If a Relying Party prefers to implement this functionality directly, they can use the reference implementation as